mongodb/genny/README.md

     to rebuild genny.
 If your OS isn't the supported, please let us know in \#workload-generation or on GitHub.

+    Note that the `--linux-distro` argument is not needed on macOS.

 ### IDEs and Whatnot

 We follow CMake and C++17 best-practices so anything that doesn't work